ssark/Penn-Sublets/README.md

 3) Go to localhost:3000

 ## Features
-1) Users can Log in/sign up
+- Users can log in/sign up
-2) can CRUD listings for apartments
+- CRUD listings for apartments
-3) Image uploads
+- Reviews for listing and dynamic rendering upon creation
+- Bookings for listings
+- Date range picker with blocked out dates for past dates and existing bookings
+- Dynamic image uploads and animated image gallery rendering
-4) Search box
+- Search box with dynamic autocomplete suggestions
-5) Listing reviews
+- Airbnb-esque UI

 ## Technologies Used
 1) Node.js